Andelad/project-content-vault/src/domain/Domain Logic.md

 **All core entities are implemented as rich domain objects** in `/src/domain/entities/`.
 These provide validation, business methods, and type safety.

+### Recurring phases (RRule-backed)

+- **Single template**: A recurring phase is stored as one template phase (`isRecurring=true`) with its RFC 5545 RRule saved in `recurring_config.rrule`; we no longer create numbered instances.
+- **Continuous projects**: Manual phases are blocked; continuous projects use recurring templates only.
+Occurrences are generated on-the-fly from the RRule.
+- **Work interval per occurrence**: Each anchor defines a work period from the anchor day (inclusive) to the day **before** the next anchor (inclusive); weekly rules yield a 7-day window.
+The phase `timeAllocationHours` is distributed across the working days in that interval—no cross-occurrence redistribution.
+- **Generation window**: RRule generation is viewport/rolling-window scoped (continuous projects use a rolling window around “now” to avoid thousands of dates while still showing upcoming anchors).
+- **Validation**: Recurring configs follow the same validity checks as events (type-specific fields, interval ≥ 1, weekly day/monthly pattern rules).

 ### Quick Usage Pattern

 ```typescript